Stravaig-Projects/Stravaig.Extensions.Configuration.Diagnostics/README.md

 Supported frameworks: .NET Core 3.1, .NET 5.0, 6.0, & 7.0

-NOTE: :warning: .NET 5.0 support will be removed from this package at the next major version update.
+NOTE: :warning: .NET Core 3.1 and .NET 5.0 support will be removed from this package at the next major version update.

 ## Read the Docs